Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 We will run an IDA and EDA for both our phenotypic data and the genotypic data."

-In [PreGWAS](https://github.com/Hohugu/Asian-Elephant-Tusk-Genomics/blob/02.Pre-GWAS/README.md#pre-genomic-wide-association-study---gwas) steps, I will also conduct the Genotype filtering and then the Imputation.
+In [PreGWAS](https://github.com/Hohugu/Asian-Elephant-Tusk-Genomics/blob/02.Pre-GWAS/README.md#pre-genomic-wide-association-study---gwas) steps, I will also conduct the Genotype filtering.
 No imputation is required here.

 ### GWAS, Selection analyses and Functional annotation